Skip to main content

 Cozy Creations: Stuffed Animal Workshop Series

 Bring your creativity to life by designing and sewing your own stuffed animals!
-In this four-session series, held Sundays from January 4th through January 25th, participants will learn the full process—from stitching and shaping to adding expressive features and personal details.
+In this four-session series, held Sundays from March 1st through March 22nd, participants will learn the full process—from stitching and shaping to adding expressive features and personal details.
 You’ll explore both hand-sewing and basic embroidery techniques while learning how to customize existing patterns to make your creations truly one-of-a-kind.

 Learn More